 - 2 cloves garlic

-- Pound all ingredients together into a paste in a mortar
+- Pound all ingredients for the paste together into a paste in a mortar

-- Add paste in a wok on medium heat: stir-fry until an aroma develops
+- Add paste into a wok on medium heat: stir-fry until an aroma develops

 - Add stock; season with fish sauce and palm sugar to taste

 - Add kaffir lime leaves, red Serrano chili, and sweet basil leaves